ExpediaGroup/pitchfork/README.md

 Pitchfork lifts Zipkin tracing data into Haystack.

+You can find more detailed documentation at [hotelsdotcom.github.io/pitchfork](https://hotelsdotcom.github.io/pitchfork/).

 ## Overview

-[Haystack](https://github.com/ExpediaDotCom/haystack) is an [Expedia](https://www.expedia.com/)-backed project to facilitate detection and remediation of problems with enterprise-level web services and websites.
+[Haystack](https://github.com/ExpediaDotCom/haystack) is an [Expedia](https://www.expedia.com/) backed project to facilitate detection and remediation of problems with enterprise-level web services and websites.
 Much like [Zipkin](https://github.com/openzipkin/zipkin), its primary goal is to provide an easy to use UI to analyse distributed tracing data, but it offers other features like trend analysis or adaptive alerting.

 [Zipkin](https://github.com/openzipkin/zipkin) is the de facto standard for distributed tracing.
 We understand that migrating to a new system can be difficult and you may want to go back.
 Pitchfork can help you with this.